aspnet/Benchmarks/src/BenchmarksDriver/README.md

   PipelineDepth          Depth of pipeline used by clients.
   Scripts                List of paths or urls to lua scripts to use, sperater by semi-colons (;).

+Properties of the Wrk2 client

+  Same as the Wrk client, but requires the "rate" parameter

+  rate                   Rate limit in requests per second

 Properties of the SignalR client
   HubProtocol            Name of the hub protocol to be used between client and server.
   TransportType          Name of the transport to communicate over.